-Amazon usually ups the ante when it comes to Prime recruitment in the days leading up to the big sale, so you might even be able to bag a deal on membership too – or at least grab a 30-day free trial if you’ve never used it before.
+Amazon has upped the ante when it comes to Prime recruitment in the days leading up to the big sale, so you can bag a 30-day free trial for Prime if you’ve never used it before.

 The best deals are known as Spotlight deals, which will usually be available in a limited quantity, with Lightning Deals sitting alongside them, which will last for just six hours.
 With both of these, you’ll want to be quick if you like what you see.

 There will also be a host of brand new products from big-name brands as part of Prime Day Launches, with some already available exclusively for Prime members ahead of the main event.

 1. You need to bag yourself an Amazon Prime subscription to take advantage of the offers on Prime Day.

 2. If you don’t already have one, you can get one on a 30-day trial - after which it'll set you back £79 for the year, or £7.99 a month.
 An absolute steal for what you get with it!
 You can sign up for Amazon Prime here.

 Anything else I should know about Amazon Prime Day 2020?